Kevin-Seligmann/webserv/docs/web/HEADER.md

 Conditionals are ignored

-## Supported Fields
+## Request fields

+Below there's a short list of fields that are parsed on requests,

 - Host
+- Content-Length
+- Transfer-Encoding
 - Connection
-- Set-Cookie
+- Expect
-- Date
+- Cookie
 - Content-Type

-- Content-Length
-- Last-Modified
-- Allowed
-- Location
+## Response fields

+Below there's a short list of fields that are generated on responses, and when are they used.

+- Allow: When not allowd
+- Location: Created responses, Redirections
+- Server: = Webserv, always
-- Expect
+- Date: Always
+- Connection: Close when closing
+- Content-Type: When returning content
+- Content-Length: When returning content
+- last-Modified: For GET requests, before Date
-- Transfer-Encoding
+- Transfer-Encoding: = chunked

 ## Parsing and general rules